fxpio/composer-asset-plugin/README.md

 - Drivers for:
   - Git
   - Github
+- Conversion of asset version to the composer version for:
+  - NPM
+  - Bower
 - Caches the package versions
 - Caches the package content
 - Compatible with: